ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/03-comparing-algorithms.md

 have the number of rows and columns as separate input sizes, or just the total number of elements in the matrix, depending on the level of detail needed to compare two algorithms.

-The important takeaway here is that when $O$-notation is used, it is essential to keep in mind what the input size $n$ is.
+The important takeaway here is that when big-$O$ notation is used, it is essential to keep in mind what the input size $n$ is.

 #### Constant time operations